thelikith/asic-design-class/README.md

 <details>
-  <summary>LAB 3: RISC-V instruction formats and their 32-bit encoded representations</summary>
+  <summary>LAB 3: 32-bit RISC-V Instruction Formats: Encoding, Simulation, and Waveform Analysis </summary>

-  ## Task 1:
+  ## Task 1: RISC-V Instruction Formats and Hexadecimal Encoding of Specific Instructions
   ### Base Instruction Formats

   RISC-V has six core instruction formats: R, I, S, B, U, and J. These are all fixed 32 bits in length.
 Here is a brief description of each format: